 All valves should be ordered with nominal pressure rating PN16 unless in special circumstances where higher pressure rating is required.
-As a normal practice, valves of DN600 or above should be provided with an external by-pass arrangement to link up the upstream and downstream sides of the valves (see Standard Drawing WSD 1.11 and Appendix 1.3 of Civil Engineering Design Manual Volume II).
+As a normal practice, valves of DN600 or above should be provided with an external by-pass arrangement to link up the upstream and downstream sides of the valves (see Standard Drawing WSD 1.11).
 These valves should not be fitted with a built-in by-pass.
 In some circumstances, a smaller size closed valve subject to a high unbalanced head may also be provided with an external by-pass arrangement.